Updated for the 2023-2024 flu season

 A child or teen taking aspirin as long-term therapy

 Some side effects of the vaccine can seem like mild flu symptoms.
 But the vaccine doesn't cause the flu.
 Side effects can be prevented by taking over-the-counter medicines such as acetaminophen.
-Never give your child aspirin without talking to your child's healthcare provider first.
+Never give your child aspirin without talking with your child's healthcare provider first.
 Possible side effects of the flu vaccine include:

 Soreness in the arm where the shot was given